 At the end of the Millennium, everything that we know and see on this earth, and everything in the vast universe that astronomers have observed billions of light years away, will be completely burned up with fire and utterly annihilated.
 That is, everything that God created the first time—other than saved believers—will completely pass away and become nonexistent.
 Look at what King David and the author of Hebrews wrote about this:

 In the beginning you laid the foundation of the earth, and the heavens are the work of your hands.
 They will perish, but you remain; they will all wear out like a garment.
 Like clothing you will change them and they will be discarded.
 But you remain the same, and your years will never end.
 The children of your servants will live in your presence; their descendants will be established before you.
 (Psalm 102:25-28)They indicated that the earth and heavens will wear out and be tossed out.
 That is, everything that God has created—from the foundation (not just the surface) of the earth, to the vast heavens above—will perish, being discarded like old, worn-out, useless clothing that has served its purpose and no longer is needed anymore.
-Perhaps everything will have been thrown into the immeasurably immense lake of fire, into which the devil, death, hades, and all whose names are not written in the Book of Life will be thrown (Revelation 20:10,14,15).
+Perhaps everything will have been tossed into the immeasurably immense lake of fire, into which the devil, death, hades, and all whose names are not written in the Book of Life will be thrown (Revelation 20:10,14,15).
 Only God will remain and along with Him, by His grace, His saved servants.

 In the beginning, O Lord, you laid the foundations of the earth, and the heavens are the work of your hands.
 They will perish, but you remain; they will all wear out like a garment.
 You will roll them up like a robe; like a garment they will be changed.
 But you remain the same, and your years will never end.
 (Hebrews 1:10-12)

-After all of this has been discarded and has passed away (which will end the lengthy seventh "day" of His rest in which we now exist), God will go into "creative mode" again; He will create a new heavens and a new earth (Revelation 21:1).
+After all of this has been discarded and has passed away (which will end the lengthy seventh "day" of His rest from creating in which we now exist), God will go into "creative mode" again; He will create a new heavens and a new earth (Revelation 21:1).
 These will not be merely "renovations" or "transformations" of the old heavens and the old earth, because the latter will be eternally gone.

-Something that is literally "new" has not been "renewed"; it is something that has just come into existence, for the first time.
+Something that is literally new has not been "renewed"; it is something that has just come into existence, for the first time.
 God said that He will "make all things new" (Revelation 21:5).
 This means that all of the things made, at that point, will be brand new.
 Furthermore, nothing in that brand new, pristine, perfect Creation ever will deteriorate, nor will it ever be tainted or contaminated by sin, which will have been tossed into the lake of fire, along with Satan, death, and everything else.
-For more about all of this, see the old and new Creations section in Part 2 of my Creation commentary.The Millennium will be a time for Jesus and glorified believers to rule and reign over mortal beings on the earth "with an iron scepter" (Revelation 2:27, 12:5, 19:15), because the ability to sin will still be within mortal people during this time.
+For more about all of this, see the old and new Creations section in Part 2 of my Creation commentary.The Millennium will be a time for Jesus and glorified believers to rule and reign over mortal beings on the earth "with an iron scepter" (Revelation 2:27, 12:5, 19:15), because the ability to sin will still be within the minds and hearts of mortal people during this time.
 We know this because it will not be until the very end of the Millennium that death is thrown into the lake of fire (20:14), and death is the wage of sin (Romans 6:23).
 Jesus will reign, for a thousand years, until all of His enemies have been placed under His feet, with the last enemy being death (1 Corinthians 15:25,26).
 Another purpose of the Millennium is to prove to mankind that, even without the temptation of Satan and demons, mortal man is fallen and sinful within himself; and, apart from God, he is unredeemable.

-Once this creation has been destroyed, all of those destined to enter the new Creation will be taken into the new heaven.
+Once this present creation has been destroyed, all of those destined to enter the new Creation will be taken into the new heaven.
 Then they will descend, in the New Jerusalem, down to the new earth.
 Very possibly, the New Jerusalem may be in existence now, in the present heaven, and will escape the destruction of this present creation and be brought into the new Creation to come.